KX0U-Jim/tdoa-geolocation/README.md

 Run the same command simultaneously on all three collectors, each with their unique station ID (kx0u, n3pay, kf0mtl).

 ## Project Status

+## Project in initial state of turbulent flux
+## Probably best to ignore the following for now

 **Current Implementation:**
 - ✅ Dual-frequency RTL-SDR data collection with zero sample loss